Pesticide Use Regulations and Restrictions in Washington State

 Use Classification: The EPA classifies every registered pesticide as either General Use or Restricted Use under FIFRA Section 3(d).
 Washington adopts this classification as the baseline.
 Restricted Use Pesticides (RUPs) may only be purchased and applied by certified applicators or persons under their direct supervision.

-Site-Specific Restrictions: Beyond classification, Washington imposes location-based restrictions: buffer zones around water bodies under WAC 16-228-1250, prohibitions on application during certain wind conditions (generally above 10 mph for many products), and special rules for sensitive sites including schools, day care facilities, and state-listed critical habitat areas.
+Site-Specific Restrictions: Beyond classification, Washington imposes location-based restrictions: buffer zones around water bodies under WAC 16-228-1250, prohibitions on application during certain wind conditions (generally above 10 mph for many products), and special rules for sensitive sites including schools, day care facilities, and state-verified critical habitat areas.

 For a broader operational picture of how these regulatory elements fit together within the pest control industry, see how Washington pest control services works — conceptual overview.